 The MCU’s Captain Marvel is well-paced, with a handful of moments of strategically-placed humor, is solidly acted from start to finish, and now has a crowning character to replace Captain America in the future phases.

-Brie Larson, a few months back, spoke out against film criticism being dominated by white males, which you can’t object to; for every female critic, you average 3.5 male ones (it’s a good point, though one would think she would also point out the lack of minorities starring in big-budget films today).
-If you delve deeper, you would find 82% of the reviews performed by the top-100 Rotten Tomatoes-approved critics are white (in which, I would like to point out, maybe the cool kids’ gathering spot for film critics needs to reevaluate who should be added to their own top-100.
+A few months back, Brie Larson spoke out against film criticism being dominated by white males, which you can’t object to; for every female critic, you average 3.5 male ones.
+It’s a good point.
+One would think she would also point out the lack of minorities starring in big-budget films today.
+If you delve deeper, you will find 82% of the reviews performed by the top-100 Rotten Tomatoes-approved critics are white.
+In which, I would like to point out, maybe the cool kids’ gathering spot for film critics needs to reevaluate who should be added to their own top-100.

-The Marvel Cinematic Universe has never had trouble with an overall satisfying character-driven origin story (even Edward Norton’s version of the Hulk had its moments).
-Captain Marvel lands somewhere in the top-third of Avenger films, but falls just short of Guardians of the Galaxy and Captain America: First Avenger, though just ahead of films like Thor.
-This latest outing is well-paced, with a handful of moments of strategically-placed humor, is solidly acted from start to finish from its stellar cast, and now has a crowning character to replace Captain America, to lead its franchise into phase four of MCU.
-The film is not only a shining moment of action-genre feminism, but maybe even most importantly a very good genre picture that happens to be a lot of fun, with an overall positive message about female empowerment behind it.
-Having a film produced by the Hollywood machine that is not just another genre picture, but another good genre picture with a female lead, along with Wonder Woman, seems like progress in the right direction where we hopefully won’t have to distinguish between the two in the future.
+The MCU has never had trouble with an overall satisfying character-driven origin story.
+I mean, even Edward Norton’s version of the Hulk had its moments.
+Captain Marvel lands somewhere in the top-third of Avenger films.
+However, it falls just short of Guardians of the Galaxy and Captain America: First Avenger, though just ahead of films like Thor.
+This latest outing is well-paced.
+The addition of a handful of moments of strategically-placed humor is welcomed.
+Overall, this, is solidly acted from start to finish from its stellar cast.

+The MCU now has a crowning character to replace Captain America, to lead its franchise into phase four.
+The film is not only a shining moment of action-genre feminism but maybe even, most importantly, an excellent genre picture.
+It just happens to be a lot of fun.
+And has an overall positive message about female empowerment behind it.
+Having a film produced by the Hollywood machine that is not just another genre picture, but another good genre picture with a female lead, along with Wonder Woman, seems like progress in the right direction.
+We hopefully won’t have to distinguish between the two in the future.

 That being said, considering the era in which the film is set, leaving Pearl Jam out of the film’s soundtrack is unforgivable.